Finding the right easy songs to begin your journey to bass mastery is absolutely crucial.

 - Final Thoughts On Easy Bass Songs for Beginners

-Another One Bites The Dust by Queen
+Another One Bites the Dust by Queen

-Click Here for tab for Another One Bites The Dust by Queen
+Click Here for tab for Another One Bites the Dust by Queen

 This is a great song to learn because the main motif is so iconic, making it arguably the most recognizable and easy bass song.
-And while there is nothing too demanding of your technical ability, it is fantastic for helping to develop techniques such as staccato playing (the short notes where you need to mute them quickly with your right hand).
+While there is nothing too demanding of your technical ability, it is fantastic for helping to develop techniques such as staccato playing (the short notes where you need to mute them quickly with your right hand).